 “When we arrived, the kitchen was filled with smoke.
 Firefighters ensured that the damage did not spread beyond the kitchen area — but it demonstrates that microwaves shouldn’t be used to store food when they aren’t in use.
 Our advice is to always keep your microwave clean and free of clutter or food and any packaging.
 Animals or children can turn them on more easily than you might think, so please don’t run the risk.”

 Luckily, the man’s dog wasn’t hurt in the incident, but I bet he was so spooked when he saw the smoke going everywhere.
-My guess is that he knew those roles were in there after sniffing around and just tried to open it as his human would.
+My guess is that he knew those rolls were in there after sniffing around and just tried to open it as his human would.
 At least nothing serious happened, that’s what counts!

 Still, the Essex County Fire & Rescue Services used the…let’s call it bizarre incident to serve as a reminder to homeowners about safety hazards while using kitchen appliances in their home.
 Also, maybe don’t leave anything flammable in a microwave if you don’t plan on eating it?